danialgoodwin/dev/android/testing/robolectric-cheat-sheet.md

             //testCompile 'org.robolectric:robolectric:2.4'
         }

 4. A short but very important step.
 To do the next step without errors, you tell Android Studio that you are working with the unit tests.
 First open View->Tool Windows->Build Variants.
 On that window will be a "Test Artifact" label, change the dropdown at the right of it select "Unit Tests".
-Done with build variant window now.
+Done with the build variant window now.

-5. Now time to write some simple tests.
+5. Now it's time to write some simple tests.
 When you examine your app module's directories, by default Android Studio will create `src/main/java` and `src/androidTest/java` (and more).
 In that same module, go ahead and create a `src/test/java`.
 This is the location that Robolectric will look for tests to run.
 I want to test my `MainActivity` class, so in `src/test/java` I will create a `MainActivityTest.java` at the same package (good practice for organization).
 For my simple two button app, I've created two simple tests, which aren't as important as being able to run Robolectric by the end of this quick walkthrough.
 I provide links at the bottom for more Robolectric API info.
 Also, I've chosen to use JUnit asserts for simplicity of getting started with Robolectric, there are a few other assert tools that are commonly used across the web.
 Here's my simple `MainActiviyTest.java` with extra comments:

         import android.view.View;
         import android.widget.EditText;